NickTheSecurityDude/DevSecOps-AWS/README.md

-# DevSecOps on AWS Using CodeCommit, CodeBuild and CodePipeline.
+# DevSecOps on AWS Using CodeCommit, CodeBuild, CodePipeline and CloudFormation.

 This guide will show you how to lauch a multi-account DevSecOps CodePipeline.